Costwise

 How much does repointing cost in the UK?

 Repointing costs £20 to £50 in the UK, typically around £32 per m².
+What moves the price most is total wall area in square metres, so a simpler job sits near the bottom of that range and a larger or higher-spec one near the top.
 Prices reviewed June 2026.

 Repointing renews the mortar joints in brickwork.
 It is priced by the square metre of wall, and most of the cost is the slow work of raking out the old mortar, plus access to upper floors.